Other Compliance Issues

 The Office of Laboratory Animal Care, in conjunction with the Institutional Animal Care and Use Committee, monitors and ensures compliance with federal and state laws, regulations, and guidelines governing the care, use, and housing of animal subjects used in research, testing, and teaching.
 OLAC provides services and resources needed by investigators to accomplish their animal research objectives and assists in providing training in laboratory animal care and use to technical personnel, students, and faculty. - Institutional Animal Care and Use Committee (IACUC)

 The SDSU Institutional Animal Care and Use Committee (IACUC) is a committee of the University Research Council and is administered through the Division of Research Affairs.
-The vice president for research is the "institutional official" responsible for research and teaching involving animal subjects.
+The vice president for research and innovation is the "institutional official" responsible for research and teaching involving animal subjects.

 Through the IACUC, which includes veterinarians, scientists, and private citizens as members, SDSU ensures that all research, testing or educational instruction involving animals is conducted in a humane manner using the fewest number of animals possible to obtain valid results.
 Charged with this responsibility, the IACUC: